sameenakausar-05/roam-travel-experience/README.md

 ## 📸 Screenshots

- Added in the Screenshot folder inside public
+Screenshots are added inside the public -> Screenshot.md

 ---